 TAB will output ATASCII space characters to the current PRINT file or device (#3 in our example).
-Sufficient space will be output so that the next item will print in the column specified (only if TAB is followed by a semicolon, though).
+Sufficient spaces will be output so that the next item will print in the column specified (only if TAB is followed by a semi-colon, though).
 If the column specified is less than the current column, a RETURN will be output first.